cloudmesh-community/book/chapters/linux/refcards.md

 ![](images/learning.png) **Learning Objectives**

-* Obtain quickly information about technical aspects with the help of [reference cards]{.index}.
+* Obtain quickly information about technical aspects with the help of reference cards.

 ---